linkerd/website/linkerd.io/content/2.11/tasks/upgrade.md

 ## Upgrade notice: stable-2.11.0

+There are two breaking changes in the 2.11.0 release: pods in `ingress` no longer support non-HTTP traffic to meshed workloads; and the proxy no longer forwards traffic to ports that are bound only to localhost.
+Additionally, users of the multi-cluster extension will need to re-link their cluster after upgrading.

+### Control plane changes

-When upgrading, it is worth noting that the control plane has been changed to have a smaller footprint.
-The `controller` pod has been removed; consequently, all configuration options that previously applied to it are no longer valid (e.g `publicAPIResources` and all of its nested fields).
+The `controller` pod has been removed from the control plane.
+All configuration options that previously applied to it are no longer valid (e.g `publicAPIResources` and all of its nested fields).
+Additionally, the destination pod has a new `policy` container that runs the policy controller.

-Moreover, the destination pod will now have an additional `policy` container that runs the new policy controller.
-New healthchecks have been added to the CLI to help troubleshoot the state of Linkerd.
-There are some additional breaking changes in the 2.11.0 release that may affect you.

 ### Routing breaking changes